-There happen to be a number of different dental appliances that are commonly referred to as false teeth.
-The following list outlines what each of these types are and how they would be used.
+There are a number of different dental appliances that are commonly referred to as false teeth.
+The following list outlines what each of these types is and how they are used.

-Full dentures are exactly as the name implies.
-They are a set of upper and lower removable false teeth.
+Full dentures are a set of upper and lower removable false teeth.
 Full dentures are also called complete dentures and porcelain or acrylic materials are used to make the fake teeth.
-They are applied to a base made or either metal or acrylic materials.
+They are applied to a base made of either metal or acrylic materials.